Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 “The law is a means of allowing the (local health) department to begin working with pregnant individuals to help overcome challenges associated with various (alcohol or drug) concerns, limit the potential effects of continued use on the unborn child and receive necessary treatment and services to assist the individual towards recovery,” says Kay Kiesling, Outagamie County’s Children, Youth and Families manager.
 “This early intervention allows for a potentially safer environment for when the child is born.”

 But every leading medical association that considered these laws has condemned a punitive approach, saying it harms more than it helps.
-Pregnancy Justice, a legal advocacy group, says Wisconsin’s fetal protection law is the most “egregious” of the civil statutes in the country.
+The National Advocates for Pregnant Women, a legal advocacy group, says Wisconsin’s fetal protection law is the most “egregious” of the civil statutes in the country.

 Bowen fears that “really ugly enforcement” could prevent a pregnant person from leaving the state to obtain an abortion.